araobp/virtual-showroom/README.md

 ***Image Recognition test (gpt-4o-mini)***

+After trying various experiments, I found that an image size of at least 512px x 512px seems to work best.

 ```
 Received: {"answer":"I see an image of a cat grooming itself.
 The cat appears to be licking its paw while resting on a red surface.","query":"What can you see in this image?"}